-19 State and Local Energy Efficiency Action Network.
-2012.
-Energy Efficiency Program Impact Evaluation Guide.
-Prepared by Steven R. Schiller, Schiller Consulting, Inc., www.seeaction.energy.gov modified programs, or those in a pilot or "Test and Learn" phase of development.
-Process evaluations are also effective at diagnosing problems in programs that are under performing or experiencing operational challenges.
+Process evaluations are generally used to assess and analyze program operations for new programs, modified programs, or those in a pilot or "Test and Learn" phase of development.
+Process evaluations are also effective at diagnosing problems in programs that are underperforming or experiencing operational challenges.
 Because process evaluations most often examine program or portfolio operations, they can identify ways to make program or portfolio enhancements and improvements that reduce operating costs, expedite delivery, improve satisfaction, and fine-tune objectives.
 Therefore, the Company intends to integrate the functions of such evaluations with the process of new program development so such lessons may be adopted early and immediately, and the effect evaluated.
 The Company believes that using EM&V results in such a real-time environment will allow it to make regular program implementation decisions that best reflect current program issues and market conditions while keeping pace with rapidly developing technologies such as lighting and control systems.
 All such process evaluation work will comply with the prevailing evaluation guidelines.
-Selective research activities may also take place for existing programs that do not require a full process evaluation or otherwise are cross-functional or inter territorial as appropriate and recognized by the recent guidance document.
+Selective research activities may also take place for existing programs that do not require a full process evaluation or otherwise are cross-functional or inter-territorial as appropriate and recognized by the recent guidance document.